TIY-ATL-ROR-2016-Feb/course-notes/README.md

 Homework will be assigned daily and semi-regularly discussed in class the next day.
-It is **your** responsibility to be sure you're keeping up with the homework and seek out help (from a TA or myself) if you're struggling.
+It is **your** responsibility to be sure you're keeping up with the homework and seek out help if you're struggling.

 The course will culminate in a large final project, likely in a group with 1 or 2 Frontend developers.
 The last 3 weeks of class will